How do I know which version of OpenSprinkler hardware I have?

 1. Check the Ethernet connector (NOT the cable, but where the cable is plugged into): there are usually two LEDs at the bottom of the connector, one green, one orange.
 The green LED should be on constantly, and orange LED blinking occasionally.
 If this is not the case, you should make sure the cable is plugged in reliably, on both ends of the cable.

-2. Check your OpenSprinkler settings to see if you may have disabled DHCP (thus selected to use static IP).
+3. Check your OpenSprinkler settings to see if you may have disabled DHCP (thus selected to use static IP).
 Setting static IP incorrectly can result in the controller losing connection.
 Generally we recommend you to keep the controller in DHCP mode, so it can obtain IP address automatically assigned by your router.
 If you need static IP, you can always use your router's DHCP reservation feature to reserve a fixed IP for your OpenSprinkler.

-3. If the problem is still not resolved, submit a support ticket.
+4. If the problem is still not resolved, submit a support ticket.

 I got a blank page when accessing the controller's homepage

-This is likely due to corrupted data.
-We have a useful script for diagnosing this type of issues.
+Next, we have a useful script for diagnosing this type of issues.
 Please check this forum post for how to use the script.
 In particular, you want to start with the Json All (ja) API and see if you can get any return data, and if the return data is valid Json.
 If you encounter a IP not reacheable / timeout issue, then the controller has lost connection to your router, you should check the IP address (clicking the first pushbutton on the controller to display the IP).
 If you receive return data but it reports INVALID Json error, then there is a corruption somewhere.
 It can be fixed by directly resetting that corrupted item, or the more straightforward approach is to perform a factory reset.

 I updated firmware to 2.2.0, and the 'sequential flag' options has disappeared